ruby-amqp/rubyamqp.info/README.md

 # amqp gem Documentation

-This is the documentation site for the [Ruby amqp gem](http://rubyamqp.info).
+This is the original documentation site for the [Ruby amqp gem](http://ruby-amqp.github.io/amqp/).

+These docs have been moved to GitHub pages.

 ## How to contribute